-Existence Of Arbitration Clause Does Not Debar Court From Entertaining A Writ Petition In Contractual Matter: Supreme Court
+Existence Of Arbitration Clause Does Not Debar Court From Entertaining A Writ Petition In Contractual Matter

 Case: Uttar Pradesh Power Transmission Corporation Ltd. Vs. CG Power And Industrial Solutions Limited